 It is time to do your Sampler quilt shopping!
-Be sure you take the tool list with you from the previous post /sampler-quilt-a-long/.
+Be sure you take the tool list with you from the previous post /sampler-sew-along/.
 Take advantage of any sales and coupons at your local fabric stores to purchase fabric for this sampler!
-It is recommended to read this post to the end, so you have a firm understanding of fabric value when choosing dark, med dark, and light, how to calculate backing fabric, and prewashing your fabric.
+I recommend you read this post to the end, so you have a firm understanding of fabric value when choosing the fabrics for this quilt.
+I will explain how to calculate backing fabric.
+Prewashing your fabric may or may not.
 I apologize for the length of this post, but it is all important.

 There are as many types of thread as there are opinions on what brand/weight/content of thread you should use.
 All-purpose thread is fine, especially for your first quilts.
 Neutral thread color works well regardless of the color of the fabric when piecing.
 Neutral colors are whites, off whites, cream, light grays, ecru.

 Fabric to Buy When Sampler Quilt Shopping

 100% cotton fabrics are recommended.
 You will be purchasing four different fabrics.
 I chose a set of four fabrics for all twelve blocks.
 If this is your first or one of the first quilts you have made, I suggest you do the same.
 There will be plenty of time to go scrappy on other quilts!

 A reminder that all 100% cotton fabric is NOT created equal.
 Rely on your sense of touch to help select quilt worthy fabric.
 Steer away from loose weave fabrics and on the opposite end, tightly woven fabrics like bed fitted sheets.
 Shop around, compare prices, use coupons, buy online.